k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 The [task execution process](/articles/TDM/tdm_architecture/03_task_execution_processes.md) executes the [BATCH command](/articles/20_jobs_and_batch_services/15_batch_broadway_commands.md) on each post-execution process attached to the task's BE.
 The execution order is set according to the execution order defined in the BE.

-Unlike for LUs, post-execution processes are optional.
-A BE can be defined without any post-execution processes.
+The post-execution processes are optional: a BE can be defined without any post-execution processes.

 Note that the post-execution processes must be populated in [PostProcessList](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#postprocesslist) MTable object to be displayed by the BE window.